 - Bananas: Full of vitamins and minerals, bananas help to stimulate muscles thanks to the potassium and sodium found in this superfood.
 Thirty minutes before a workout, snack on a banana for a quick electrolyte boost.

 - Apple with nut butter: An apple with a tablespoon of peanut butter or nut butter provides a snack dense in nutrients and low in calories to provide just enough energy prior to a workout.
 This nutritional powerhouse contains vitamins, minerals, antioxidants plus healthy fats and protein.
 The mix of natural sugars and protein found in this snack help to release sugar slower, allowing you to stay energized for longer.

 - Chia seeds: With nearly double the protein of other seeds and approximately five times the calcium of milk, chia seeds are a must to keep bones strong.
-This is a great snack after a workout to provide your body with a large amount of protein, calcium and potassium.
+This is a great ingredient to add to a smoothie or yogurt after a workout to provide your body with a large amount of protein, calcium and potassium.

 - Smoothies: If you’re looking to refresh your body after working out, try this smoothie recipe that contains Kefir, frozen fruits and protein powder.
 The delicious smoothie recipe helps your body to refuel after a workout while helping fatigued muscles rebuild.

 - Yogurt: The magnesium in yogurt provides extra energy for your workout by activating enzymes in your body that are involved in the metabolism of protein and carbohydrates.
 Yogurt is a great go-to snack for rigorous cardio and weightlifting sessions.